 - Good writing and reading are crucial in applications for employment and further study.
 From writing CV’s, covering letters, completing application forms and reading job specifications, and employer (or course) information, your ability to read and write natural languages is crucial to coding your future.

 - Writing often gets neglected: Written communication skills (both reading and writing) are sometimes sidelined in science and engineering degrees.
 This is particularly true in the “hard sciences.”
 For example, communicating and solving problems using code or mathematics are usually the dominant forms of assessment in computer science courses.
-That’s understandable given the subject, but tends to push natural languages like english to the sidelines.
+That’s understandable given the subject, but tends to push natural languages (like english) to the sidelines.

 - Good engineers are also good writers Many engineers (and scientists) could significantly improve their written communication skills.
 Software engineers are notoriously bad at writing, see for example Why Computer Science Students Need Language, (Beaubouef 2003) Scientists Must Write (Barrass 2002) and The Real Reason Silicon Valley Coders Write Bad Software, (Meisler 2012) just three examples amongst many others making exactly the same point.
 Employers like Google provide training (and a whole career path) for technical writers, see developers.google.com/tech-writing.
 I’m glad they exist, but these careers and courses wouldn’t be needed if software engineers were better at documenting, explaining and communicating with other human beings in the first place!

-- Writing good english is like writing good code.
-Some of the skills you already have in coding can be transferred to written communication.
-Just like a good function or method in code should be well-defined with a clear purpose, your writing should also be clear and coherent.
+methodin code should be well-defined with a clear purpose, your writing should also be clear and coherent.
 Well structured writing is a lot like well architected software too, with a clear separation of concerns (SoC)

 - It is relatively easy to improve your written communication skills, simply by reading and writing more.
 Reading and writing deliberately every day, will significantly improve these skills.
 See the rest of this chapter for some simple exercises to get started with and: